 I have spent a lot of time in Peru, Ecuador, Guatemala, Costa Rica, Mexico, Spain, and the southwestern U.S. I am fortunate to have traveled more broadly to Ireland, Scotland, England, France, Germany, Austria, Belgium, Italy, Switzerland, Greece, Turkey, Tanzania, Thailand, and Canada.
 I try to travel as often as possible, and encourage students to study abroad should they have the opportunity to do so.

 How did I get into Art History?
 As an undergraduate, I majored in Biology and History in a special B.A./M.D. program.
 During my sophomore year I took Art History 101 (“Caves to Cathedrals”) as a G.E. requirement and fell in love with the subject.
 After finishing my B.A. and M.A., I began a Ph.D. in Art History at UCLA.
 I earned my Ph.D in 2009.

 I have taught at UCLA, the University of Oregon, CUNY-Brooklyn College, and the CUNY Graduate Center.

-On a more personal note, I am the proud mama of a wild, adventurous, and silly 1 year-old daughter and a smiley, easy-going 3-month old (as of February 2018).
-They keep me on my toes and reminds me (every day) that there is more to life than work.
+On a more personal note, I am the proud mama of a wild, adventurous, and silly 2 year-old daughter and a smiley, easy-going 3-month old (as of February 2018).
+They keep me on my toes and remind me (every day) that there is more to life than work.
 They are the inspiration for much of what I do.